-No one can deny the university standards of the National Institute of Administration in Saigon, although it is not integrated into the University of Saigon.
+No one can deny the university standard of the National Institute of Administration in Saigon as well as that of the National College of Agriculture, Forestry and Animal husbandry in Blao, although they are not integrated in the University of Saigon.

-Since the Blao College (dependent upon the Department of Agriculture) was officially authorized to issue the Engineer's degree and the Doctorate degree, there is no justifiable reason for not recognizing the NIA's right to issue the Licence in Administration.
+The Blao College (which is directly dependent upon the Department of Agriculture) was officially authorized to issue the Engineer's degree and the Doctorate degree, there is no justifiable reason for not recognizing the NIA's right to issue the Licence in Administration.

 g.
 Modification of the Apprenticeship programs for the Administration and Economics-Finance Sections.

 In the years to come the Institute would, each year, choose a definite important subject which is of current interest as a compulsory topic for all students of each Section, instead of allowing them to freely select the subject matter of their apprenticeship essays.

-B. The Tham-si class.
-With the agreement of the Directorate General of Civil Service, the Institute has prepared a draft Arrêté for submission to the Presidency.
+B. The Tham-sū class.
+The Institute has, with the agreement of the Directorate General of Civil Service, prepared a draft Arreté for submission to the Presidency.

-This draft provides for the opening of a course for training administrative Tham-si's at the National Institute of Administration.
+This draft provides for the opening of a course for training administrative Tham-sū's at the National Institute of Administration.

 The duration of the curriculum is one year (actually 8 months).

 Candidates for admission to this class are required to take an entrance examination.

-The Tham-si class will be opened for both Vietnamese and Montagnard civil servants.
+The Tham-sū class will be opened for both Vietnamese and Montagnard civil servants.

-To be eligible to sit for the competitive entrance examination, candidates must be civil servants who are in-cadre or out-of-cadre and who meet all academic, service seniority and age requirements.
+To be eligible to sit for the competitive entrance examination, candidates must be civil servants who are in-cadre or out-of-cadre and who meet all academic degree, service seniority and age requirements.

 The number of students admitted shall be determined each year on the basis of the public service needs.

-Civil servant students shall continue to receive their salary.
-Non-civil servant students shall receive scholarships (9000 each).
+Civil Servant students shall continue to receive their salary.

+Non-civil servant students shall receive scholarships (900\$ each).

 C. Preparatory class for Highland students.
-Highland students desirous of admission to the Tham-si class will be required to attend a preparatory class, and they are exempted from the above academic degree and seniority requirements.
+As for the Highland students desirous of admission to the Tham-sû class will be required to attend a preparatory class, although they are exempted from the above academic degree and seniority requirements.
 The duration of the preparatory class is one year.

-This preparatory class will substitute for the Highlands Section which was abolished.
+This preparatory class will substitute the Highlands Section which was abolished.

-The opening of these Tham-si and Preparatory classes will of course bring to bear an important financial burden.
-Funds will have to be anticipated to pay salaries or teaching allowances for the teaching staff in charge of these classes and funds for the payment of scholarships granted to students.
+The opening of these Tham-sû and Preparatory class will of course bring to bear an important financial influence.
+(Funds will have to be anticipated to pay salaries or teaching allowances for the teaching staff in charge of these classes and funds for the payment of scholarships granted to students.)